-Academic Probation, Withdrawal, Dismissal Probation is the consequence of unsatisfactory scholarship.
+Probation is the consequence of unsatisfactory scholarship.
 It is a warning that may involve a compulsory reduction of academic load, interviews with an assigned adviser and additional academic counseling.
-A student on academic probation must fulfill conditions as prescribed by the Committee on Academic Standards.
+A student on academic probation must fulfill conditions as prescribed by the Academic Standards Committee.